 Bullous pemphigoid is a rare immune system reaction that causes blisters on your skin.
 This is due to your immune system mistakenly attacking your healthy skin.

-Symptoms of bullous pemphigoid include blisters on the skin of your arms, legs, or lower belly.
+Symptoms of bullous pemphigoid include blisters on the skin of your arms, legs, or lower abdomen.

 What might help